autopkg/mikestechshop-recipes/README.md

 # talosfleet-recipes

 Recipes for AutoPkg maintained by Talos Fleet Management (https://www.talosfleet.com).
-If you use them, click the start button above to show your support!
+If you use them, click the *star* button above to show your support!

 ## Installation